 All of this is a problem for so many reasons.
 So much time is wasted.
 So much energy gets spent on nothing.

-And once it’s opened, you either answer it immediately or if it’s complex and needs time to think through, put it on your task list.
-I use Asana, so you can copy it over, but any basic task list would do.
+And once it’s opened, you either answer it immediately, or if it’s complex and needs time to think through, put it on your task list.
+I use Asana so that you can copy it over, but any basic task list would do.

 Then you’re back to zero.

 The problem with using your inbox as a task list is that multiple random emails at 100 words each make for a terribly confusing task list.
 It’s mud, or better yet, quicksand.

 There’s no prioritization, no due date, and nothing specific about what needs to be done with it.